 5. Set Sail at the Viking Ship Museum

 The Viking Ship Museum is in Roskilde, so getting here requires leaving Copenhagen by train or car.
 We took the train for 98DKK/person one way (round trip cost us about $60 which is much cheaper than renting a car).
 The train ride is 25 minutes, is very comfortable, and offers free wifi.
+Alternatively, you can book the In the Footsteps of Vikings Day-Trip which takes you to the Viking Ship and Lejre Museums and Roskilde Cathedral by mini-bus.

 6. Find Peace in Roskilde Cathedral

 Roskilde Cathedral was the highlight for me, while in Roskilde.
 A UNESCO World Heritage Site, it has been the burial place of Danish monarchs since the 15th century.
 The cathedral itself has been continuously built upon and, today, it has reached huge proportions.
-It’s a must see if you decide to make the trip to Roskilde.
+It’s a must-see if you decide to make the trip to Roskilde.
 Price of admission – 60DKK (8EUR or $9).

 7. Say Hello to the Little Mermaid